edwardt/git-stuff-ref/docs/getting-started.markdown

 This will start the basic router with the default options.
 The default node type that gets started is the router type.
+For more information on what to do next, check out docs/survival_guide.markdown

 To build the project and use in in a production mode, see docs/installation.markdown.